dorx/vertex-memory-bank-mcp/README.md

 ## Why This Project?

-This server demonstrates how to build clean, maintainable MCP servers that follow Python best practices.
-It's designed to inspire developers to create their own production-ready implementations while keeping the code simple and readable.
+This server demonstrates how to build an MCP server with Vertex AI Memory Bank.
+It has been inspired by a developer request and released for developers.

 ## Prerequisites